-I’ve done everything from short 40-minute hops from London to Amsterdam and epic 40-hour round the world trips, all while trying to work out where’s best to sit on a plane for maximum relaxation and comfort.
+I’ve done everything from short 40-minute hops from London to Amsterdam to epic 40-hour round the world trips, all while trying to work out where’s best to sit on a plane for maximum relaxation and comfort.

 Basically, what I’m trying to say, is I feel like I know what I’m talking about.

 Now this isn’t an old debate.
-In fact, I’m actually firming flying the flag for the aisle seat over on the Thomas Cook Airlines blog at the moment.
+In fact, I’m actually firming flying the flag for the airplane aisle seat over on the Thomas Cook Airlines blog at the moment.

 Thomas Cook Airlines asked the question on Twitter and these were the results: